The Compliance Ledger

 An entry is one piece of evidence your QSA expects.
 Each entry carries:

-MFA-01,POL-02) - A title and description in plain English
+1.2.3,8.4,12.10.1) - A title and description in plain English

 - Expected evidence — what the QSA needs to see

-- The PCI DSS requirement(s) it satisfies
+- The PCI DSS requirement(s) it maps to

 - Upload instructions, accepted formats, and CLI automation notes